dansmyers/IntroToCS/Labs/7-Homage.md

 from random import shuffle

-# Create a list of 100 numbers
+# Create a list of the numbers 1 to 100
 numbers = [i for i in range(1, 101)]

 # Randomly order, then remove the first item